 What to Do at Disney World Over Easter Weekend: Parades, Treats, and Bunny Magic

-Easter at Walt Disney World 2025: Everything You Need to Know
+Easter at Walt Disney World 2026: Everything You Need to Know

-In 2023, we spent Easter at Walt Disney World Resort, and honestly—it was the ultimate springtime trip.
-Not only did we celebrate Easter there, but we stayed at Disney’s Grand Floridian in a Deluxe Villa, which felt like the perfect storybook setting for a Disney-themed Easter.
-We made sure to experience every seasonal activity—from the Easter egg displays to the resort scavenger hunts, and it was such a sweet, joy-filled trip.
+In 2023, we spent Easter at Walt Disney World Resort, and honestly, it was the ultimate springtime trip.
+There is something so magical about being there in the spring, when the flowers are in full bloom and everything feels fresh and joyful.
+Not only did we celebrate Easter at Disney, but we stayed at Disney’s Grand Floridian in a Deluxe Villa, which truly felt like the perfect storybook setting for a Disney themed Easter.
+The pastel tones of the resort, the elegant details, and the beautiful lobby displays made the whole weekend feel elevated and special.

 One of my favorite parts?
 Dressing the kids in adorable Easter outfits.
 When they’re little, you only get so many years to lean into the cutesy stuff, and I went all in with pastel monogrammed pieces, even their swimsuits.
 We wore our bunny ear Mickey ears, and I will always be a Disney ears girl.
 Now, let me be clear—you absolutely do not have to dress up, and no one should feel pressured to spend money on matching outfits.
 Just being at Walt Disney World is a huge accomplishment in itself.
 But if you’re looking to add a little sparkle to your trip and you’ve got some wiggle room in your budget, festive outfits can make those photos extra magical.